 Guideline support is calculated using Court approved computer programs that conforms with the equation set out in the California Family Code.
-There are several free versions available as well as paid software, including Dissomaster.
+There are several versions available as well as paid software, including Dissomaster.
 If your child support case is being handled by the Department of Child Support Services, they use a proprietary program that also conforms to the law.

 What if one parent receives inconsistent income or often receives large bonuses?

 When a parent receives W-2 income, such as a salaried employee, it can be fairly easy to calculate income for the purposes of guideline support.
 However, if your income or the other parent’s income is inconsistent, such as a relator, independent contractor, or independent business owner, then the Court can employ other methods for setting support.